dstaflund/devops-aws-cloudformation/README.md

 #### Deleting the Stacks

-To delete the AWS CloudFormation stacks when you are finished, do the following:
+To delete the AWS CloudFormation stacks when you are finished, do the following_(NB:  These instructions assume you are running Linux with bash installed)_:

 1. Open a command prompt and go to the top-level directory of this repository
-1. Run the following (NB:  Only Linux syntax is provided here -- modify for Windows):
+1. Run the following:

 ```
-    #
-    # Note that you can use '-d' instead of '--delete-stack' in the following
-    #

     > cd stacks
-    > cd ./5_server
-    > ./build.sh --delete-stack      # Delete the servers, etc. from the network
-    > cd ../4_network
-    > ./build.sh --delete-stack      # Delete the underlying network
-    > cd ../3_test
-    > ./build.sh --delete-stack      # (Optional) Delete code used to upload test app to the S3 bucket
-    > cd ../2_macro
-    > ./build.sh --delete-stack      # (Optional) Delete lambda that can be used to upload files to the S3 bucket
-    > cd ../1_service
+    > ./teardown.sh
-    > ./build.sh --delete-stack      # Delete the S3 bucket
 ```

-After you run each step, log onto the AWS Console, go to the CloudFormation section, and wait until the Stack has been created before moving onto the subsequent step.
+The stacks may take a while to be deleted, but once the script ends, you should find no reference to the stacks in the AWS CloudFormation console.

 ### Acknowledgments

-- Strategy used to perform S3 file uploads is an adaptation of code found at https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/CloudFormation/MacrosExamples/S3Objects
-- Used https://www.browserling.com/tools/file-to-base64 to encode the zipfile
 - Strategy used to give EC2 instances access to the S3 bucket is taken from https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html